 This page contains various and sundry links to web pages that combine origami with mathematical or scientific applications.
+See here for links related to computational origami (software for origami design and analysis).
 See here for additional links not specifically related to mathematical and scientific origami.
-Please let me know if you find any broken links or if there are any pages you think I've overlooked.
+Please let me know if you find any broken links or if there are any pages you think I’ve overlooked.

 - Tom Hull’s Origami Math